posva/catimg/README.md

 posva13@gmail.com

 This is a very simple script that print any image to the `stdout` using colors.
 There's also a C version included with no dependencies.
-To compile it do:
+You can install it easily:

 ```
 cmake .
-make
+make install
 ```

 Script Dependencies